SeHoonYang/swe/README.md

 # Examples
 Will be updated at examples/ directory.
 Currently available examples:
-* chat : simple chat service.
+* chat : simple chat service using sync-variable.
+* chat_sig : simple chat service using signal-variable.

 # License
 Please refer to the LICENSE file.